What we have achieved

 The new scanner has all the latest software and scanning sequences to ensure we continue to offer the very best high-definition specialist neurology and musculoskeletal images for all our clinical and research patients, both now and well into the future.

-The Centre was officially opened by Dr Nicola Strickland, President of the Royal College of Radiologists and Clive Richards OBE.
+The Centre was officially opened in April 2017 by Dr Nicola Strickland, President of the Royal College of Radiologists and Clive Richards OBE.
 In attendance were The Right Worshipful, The Lord Mayor of Birmingham, Councillor Carl Rice, Dame Julie Moore Chief Executive University Hospital Birmingham, Rt Hon Jacqui Smith Chair of UHB, Cobalt CEO Peter Sharpe and Cobalt Medical Director, Professor Iain Lyburn.

 The event was supported by a series of talks from various partners including a guest speaker from the USA, Dr, John Wald MD, Associate Professor of the Mayo Clinic, Rochester, USA.

-Peter Sharpe, Cobalt’s CEO said ‘This is an exciting new chapter for Cobalt and important day for research.
+Peter Sharpe, Cobalt’s CEO said at the opening ‘This is an exciting new chapter for Cobalt and important day for research.
 This development will ultimately provide access to a wide range of more effective, targeted treatments and a personalised approach to healthcare.
 This has been a great example of where the NHS, a charity and a university can work closely together for the benefit of the patient.
 We are incredibly grateful to the Trusts, Foundations and other supporters that have invested in this project.’

 We are grateful to The Clive and Sylvia Richards Charity for being our principal investors and for supporting this project.